When you consider the miracle of new life, you realize that your child is indeed a gift from God.

-Our church encourages parent to make this lifelong commitment.
-First, it will be a strength to you to make a public commitment.
+Our church encourages the parent to make this lifelong commitment.
+First, it will be a strength for you to make a public commitment.
 Second, it is a witness to other parents.

 It is our prayer that the experience of Parent/Child Commitment will be an inspiration to you as parents in the years ahead as you begin to lay the foundations of faith in your child’s life.